Search archived articles, review expert clinical advice, and access helpful professional links and information.

 Topic: Home Health

-For the past 5 years, Cindy has been a nationally recognized educator in the areas of documentation, regulation, therapy utilization and OASIS.
-She has served in several national projects such as the Delta Excellence in Therapy Project as well as an expert resource for OASIS Updates.
-Her focus is on providing the knowledge and tools to operationalize external requirements while keeping the driver of care where it needs to be – the needs of each patient being cared for in the home setting.
+Cindy Krafft PT, MS, HCS-O is an owner of K&K Health Care Solutions based in Florida.
+She brings more than 25 years of home health expertise that ranges from direct patient care to operational / management issues as well as a passion for understanding regulations.
+For the past 15 years, Cindy has been a nationally recognized educator in the areas of documentation, regulation, therapy utilization, and OASIS.
+She has and currently serves on multiple Technical Expert Panels with CMS Contractors working on clinical and payment reforms and bundled payment care initiatives.
+Her focus is on providing the knowledge and tools critical to the post-acute continuum of care to operationalize external requirements while keeping the driver of care where it needs to be – the needs of each patient being cared for.

 Topic: Women’s Health